hulu/GSAutomation/README.md

 When there are multiple items matching the same type and name, we can do something like "((TableCell))[[1]]" to specify an index.
 The index is 0 based.

-To investigate the current hierarchy and available elements, insert a step [ActionInvestigate].
+To investigate the current hierarchy and available elements, insert a step [Investigate].

-For example, if you see this from [ActionInvestigate]:
+For example, if you see this from [Investigate]:

     [null] [object UIAWindow] @ (0, 0) w=768, h=1024
     [null] [object UIAPopover] @ (492, 471) w=266, h=434